Freeing up space on Google Photos

 Each photo taken is about 4-5MB.
 The holiday season is behind us and it is enough that we took over 100 photos during it and we no longer have almost half a gig of disk space.

-However, before you decide to reach into your wallet to buy an additional, higher package, it is worth performing a simple procedure in Google Photos options to see if we can’t free up some space by compressing what is already uploaded there.
+However, before you decide to reach into your wallet to purchase an additional, higher package, it is worth performing a simple procedure in the Google Photos options to check whether we can free up some space by compressing what is already uploaded there.

-Recently, from a full Gmail to over 15GB using this method, I gained 12GB of free space!
+Recently, on one account, I went from a full Google account to over 15GB using this method to gain 12GB of free space!

 Size of uploaded photos and videos